-- The Tertiary Industry focuses on the provision of intangible services and sometimes difficult to measure.
+- The Tertiary Industry focuses on the provision of intangible services and is sometimes difficult to measure.

-- The sector aims to concentrate on supporting the Primary and Secondary Industries with filling the gaps in the services sector.
+- The sector aims to concentrate on supporting the Primary and Secondary Industries by filling in the gaps in the service sector.
 One needs to travel to work, and for this reason, we find transport companies, for example.
-The taxi driver who takes you to the manufacturing company you work for provides you with a service.
-You do not receive a tangible object that makes the value difficult sometimes.

 - This sector remains difficult to value because of the service-orientated dynamics they carry.
 The pricing of an intangible service remains complex.